 To find a job in the outdoor industry, the first thing you’ll have to do is assess your skills.
-Which degree do you hold?
+Which college degree do you hold?
 What kind of jobs are you qualified for?
 Are you willing to work actively full-time?

 After choosing a career opening based on this information, it is time to look for job opportunities.
 You can reach out to potential employers online on sites like AgHire, or advertise your services on social media platforms.